AbiramiKannappan/abiramikannappan.github.io/_posts/2019-09-27-SAT-ACT-Exam-Participation.md

 **Analysis done in the project:** </br>
      - Student's participation in ACT and SAT Examination.</br>
-     - Changes in participation rates changes with year and the Reason behind the change.</br>
+     - Changes in participation rates with year and the Reason behind the change.</br>
-     - Trends observed in the scores at subtest and composite.</br>
+     - Trends observed in the scores secured at subtest and composite.</br>
-     - States that shows interesting trends and the reason behind it.</br>
+     - States that are showing an interesting trend and the reason behind it.</br>
 **Recommendations:**
      - About improving particiation percentage atleast in 1 of the states with lesser participation in SAT Examination.</br>